SenhorLion/reactnd-project-myreads/README.md

 ### Project overview

-In this project, you will create a React application from scratch and utilize React components to manage the user interface.
-You’ll create a virtual bookcase to store your books and track what you're reading.
-Using the provided Books API, you’ll search for books and add them to a bookshelf as a React component.
-Finally, you’ll use React's setState to build the functionality to move books from one shelf to another.
+MyReads is a React application bootstrapped using [Create React App](https://github.com/facebookincubator/create-react-app).
+It represents a virtual bookcase to store books and track what you're reading.
+Using the provided Books API, you can search for books, limited to a fixed list of [SEARCH_TERMS.md](SEARCH_TERMS.md), and add them to a bookshelf.
+It uses React's setState to keep track of books moved from one shelf to another.

 ## TL;DR

-To get started developing right away:
+To view the finished project in a browser:

-* install all project dependencies with `npm install`
+* install all project dependencies with `yarn install` or `npm install`
-* start the development server with `npm start`
+* start the development server with `yarn start` or `npm start`

 ## Project structure